-Investing in Canadian REITs has become a popular strategy for Canadians looking to gain exposure to real estate without having to purchase properties themselves, maintain them, collect the rent, and deal with tenants.
+Investing in Canadian REITs has become a popular strategy for Canadians.
+If you’re new and just learning how to buy stocks, in short REITs can give you single click exposure to a variety of real estate sectors. without having to purchase properties themselves, maintain them, collect the rent, and deal with tenants.

 To add to this, a lot of Canadian REITs are trading at significant discounts to 52 week highs and NAV because of the COVID-19 pandemic.

 One of those real estate investment trusts is Artis REIT (TSE:AX-UN).

 Artis Real Estate Investment Trust is an unincorporated close-ended REIT.
 The company’s portfolio primarily consists of properties located in Central and Western Canada, particularly Saskatchewan (7%), Manitoba (12%), and Alberta (16%).

 The trust also has properties in select markets in the United States, with the bulk of them being in Arizona (11%), Minnesota (23%), and Wisconsin (11%).